 To start, define what you want to achieve with your company or category.
 This is called your commercial objective, and it’s an explanation for why your company exists and what customers can expect from your organization.

-Some retailers have a clear market penetration strategy to capture market share as their company objective.
-Other retailers offer value-added services such as free quick delivery, great customer support, or long payment periods.
+Some shops have a clear market penetration strategy to capture market share as their company objective.
+Other shops offer value-added services such as free quick delivery, great customer support, or long payment periods.

 Regardless of what your offer is, you should understand it thoroughly before starting dynamic pricing.
 The commercial objective is, in many ways, a compass for your business, and will help you form a dynamic pricing strategy that helps you reach your specific goals.